 Insider tips

-One great thing to know is that all beaches are public, free to enter, and don’t require a permit for special events like birthday parties.
-Plus, parking is free parking is free at every spot!
+- Beach Access: One great thing to know is that all beaches on the North Shore are public, free to enter, and don’t require a permit for special events like birthday parties.
+Plus, parking is free at every spot!

-When it comes to safety, keep an eye on the lifeguard flags and check the daily surf report to stay updated on beach conditions.
+- Safety: For safety, always keep an eye on the lifeguard flags and check the daily surf report to stay updated on beach conditions.

 Packing Essentials: